 There are many other reasons why your air conditioning system will not turn on.
 A blown fuse, refrigerant leak or dirty evaporator coils may have triggered the system to automatically shut down.
 If you heard unusual sounds before the air conditioner stopped working, it could have a blown motor.
 A faulty connection between the thermostat and air conditioning system could also be the cause.
 When you cannot solve the problem, it is best to call reliable technicians for professional repairs.

 Our experienced technicians can inspect your air conditioning system and find out why it won’t turn on.
-You can rely on our licensed technicians for repairs, installation, replacement, and maintenance of heating and cooling systems.
+You can rely on our licensed technicians for AC repairs, AC installation, and AC maintenance of heating and cooling systems.
 We also service fireplaces, provide indoor air quality services, and offer annual maintenance plans.
 Call us at Bone Heating & Cooling to learn more about air conditioning problems in your Festus home.